GoogleChrome/web.dev/src/site/content/en/secure/cross-origin-isolation-guide/index.md

 isolation, here are general guidelines for how you actually opt-in those cross-origin resources:

-1. On cross-origin resources loaded into iframes, set the `Cross-Origin-Embedder-Policy-Report-Only: require-corp` header to do an impact analysis.
-2. On cross-origin resources such as images, scripts, stylesheets, iframes, and others, set the [`Cross-Origin-Resource-Policy: cross-origin`](https://resourcepolicy.fyi/#cross-origin) header.
+1. On cross-origin resources such as images, scripts, stylesheets, iframes, and others, set the [`Cross-Origin-Resource-Policy: cross-origin`](https://resourcepolicy.fyi/#cross-origin) header.
 On same-site resources, set [`Cross-Origin-Resource-Policy: same-site`](https://resourcepolicy.fyi/#same-origin) header.
-3. Set the `crossorigin` attribute in the HTML tag on top-level document if the resource is served with [CORS](/cross-origin-resource-sharing/) (for example, `<img src="example.jpg" crossorigin>`).
+2. Set the `crossorigin` attribute in the HTML tag on top-level document if the resource is served with [CORS](/cross-origin-resource-sharing/) (for example, `<img src="example.jpg" crossorigin>`).
-4. If cross-origin resources loaded into iframes involve another layer of iframes, recursively apply steps described in this section before moving forward.
+3. If cross-origin resources loaded into iframes involve another layer of iframes, recursively apply steps described in this section before moving forward.
-5. Once you confirm that all cross-origin resources are opted-in, set the `Cross-Origin-Embedder-Policy: require-corp` header on the cross-origin resources loaded into iframes.
+4. Once you confirm that all cross-origin resources are opted-in, set the `Cross-Origin-Embedder-Policy: require-corp` header on the cross-origin resources loaded into iframes.
-6. Make sure there are no cross-origin popup windows that require communication through `postMessage()`.
+5. Make sure there are no cross-origin popup windows that require communication through `postMessage()`.
 There's no way to keep them working when cross-origin isolation is enabled.
 You can move the communication to another document that isn't cross-origin isolated, or use a different communication